 Extruded polystyrene foam (XPS) is one of the main insulation materials used worldwide, that needs to be rendered flame retardant for optimal security in everyday use, notably in the insulation of houses.

-Campine's BU Plastics has developed an extensive knowledge in formulating HBCD-based flame-retardant masterbatch solutions to meet our customer's specific process requirements and deliver requested product performance.
+Campine's BU Plastics has developed an extensive knowledge in formulating HBCD free-based flame-retardant masterbatch solutions to meet our customer's specific process requirements and deliver requested product performance.

 We also stand ready with industry-ready new-generation solutions based on polymeric flame-retardants.